-- Monitoring the effectiveness of the Hazard Communication program by performing an annual program review and completing the Program Review and Certification Form (Attachment A). - Scheduling initial Hazard Communication training for new employees. - Scheduling refresher training for all affected employees when a new hazardous substance is introduced into the work place - Monitoring Hazard Communication training to ensure its effectiveness - Informing contractors how to access an SDS for hazardous substances that they may be working with, or near. - Informing contractors of hazardous substance labeling system requirements and ensuring that the contractors implement similar labeling requirements. - Obtaining Safety Data Sheets for new or existing hazardous substances that do not have a current SDS on file. - Ensuring that all new hazardous substance's Safety Data Sheets are properly filed in a timely manner. - Maintaining the Hazardous Substance Inventory List. - Providing and/or explaining SDS information to employees upon request. - Providing supplemental safety information and resources as needed. - Providing labels and/or other forms of warning for portable (secondary) hazardous substance containers. - Ensuring that new hazardous substance products are not released into the work area until it has been determined that the container is properly labeled and that an SDS is available (or obtained) for that product.
+- Monitoring the effectiveness of the Hazard Communication program by performing an annual program review and completing the Program Review and Certification Form (Attachment A). - Scheduling initial Hazard Communication training for new employees. - Scheduling refresher training for all affected employees when a new hazardous substance is introduced into the work place. - Monitoring Hazard Communication training to ensure its effectiveness. - Informing contractors how to access an SDS for hazardous substances that they may be working with, or nearby. - Requesting an SDS from Contractors for any hazardous substance that they bring (or plan to bring) on site. - Informing contractors of hazardous substance labeling system requirements and ensuring that the contractors implement similar labeling requirements. - Obtaining Safety Data Sheets for new or existing hazardous substances that do not have a current SDS on file. - Ensuring that all new hazardous substance's Safety Data Sheets are properly filed in a timely manner. - Maintaining the Hazardous Substance Inventory List. - Providing and/or explaining SDS information to employees upon request. - Providing supplemental safety information and resources as needed. - Providing labels and/or other forms of warning for portable (secondary) hazardous substance containers. - Ensuring that new hazardous substance products are not released into the work area until it has been determined that the container is properly labeled and that an SDS is available (or obtained) for that product.

-11.4 Field Services Supervisor: Field Services Supervisor is responsible for:
+11.5 Field Services Supervisor: The Field Services Supervisor is responsible for: